faraimazh/quantumtech.africa/README.md

 ## Work with us

 We're actively seeking candidates to join our team.
-If you (or someone you know) loves quantum tech and business and wants to try venture, please apply [here](info@bayetequantum.tech)
+If you (or someone you know) loves Africa, quantum tech and business and wants to explore, please apply [here](info@bayetequantum.tech)

 We are an equal opportunity employer and celebrate diversity.
 We are committed to building a team that represents a variety of backgrounds including race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, and disability status.
 The success of our work depends on being inclusive.